Operation Overlord and the Battle of Long Khanh

 The enemy force encountered were elements of 3 Battalion, 33 North Vietnamese Army Regiment, comprised of some 40 members of its C10 Company, and some additional men from its C12 Heavy Weapons Company.

-Operation Overlord continued and on 12 June the enemy ambushed APCs patrolling the area of operations.
-A rocket propelled grenade hit a basket on one vehicle containing several Claymore mines, causing a massive explosion that killed seven on board and wounded others – the greatest number of Australian casualties in a single incident during the war.
+Operation Overlord continued and on 12 June the enemy ambushed Some Australian armoured personnel carriers patrolling the area of operations.
+A rocket propelled grenade hit an external storage bin on one vehicle containing 12-15 claymore mines, causing a massive explosion that killed seven on board and wounded others – the greatest number of Australian casualties in a single incident during the war.
 Overlord concluded two days later.

 The operation was successful in driving the enemy from their bases in the area and thwarting plans for further incursions into Phuoc Tuy – at least temporarily.
 But the enemy force had not been destroyed; only six dead were found but likely more would have been carried away by their comrades.
 Ten Australians had been killed in action and 24 wounded.
 This was a stark reminder that the enemy was still dangerous and would fight to the bitter end.
-For their bravery under fire, eight Australians were recognised with awards including Lieutenant Kells who was awarded the Military Cross.
+For their bravery under fire, eight Australians were recognised with awards including Lieutenant Kells who won a Military Cross.
+Second Lieutenant Bruce Cameron, commanding the tanks of 5 Troop was also awarded the Military Cross for this action, combined with another later in June.

 The Battle of Long Khanh: 3 RAR Vietnam, 1971 / Michael English (1995)